Actindo-AG/Documentation/ActindoWorkFlow/Troubleshooting/01_RetryProcessAction.md

   ![Faulty process ID](/Assets/Screenshots/ActindoWorkFlow/Processes/FaultyProcessID.png "[Faulty process ID]")

-2. Click the faulty process action in the process graph.
+2. Click the faulty process action in the process diagram.
   The selected action is displayed in the *Actions* tab in the bottom part of the *Process ID* view.

   > [Info] If requiredd, you can switch to the *Logs* tab and click the log with the **Error** type in the column *Type* to display the *Log ID* view with the complete log message to the error.